Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Pipeline isolation and cross-solver validation

 \section{Pipeline isolation and cross-solver validation}

 This section presents three complementary studies that isolate the pipeline $T_2^*$ deviation and characterise its non-Markovian origin.

 \paragraph{Baseline: $2 \times 2$ control matrix.} Before pipeline decomposition, the Standard vs.\ \vppu{} comparison is validated across all three coupling tiers using both Lindblad and \heom{} solvers (a $2 \times 2$ matrix of 2~waveform realizations $\times$ 2~solver backends per tier).
-Figure~\ref{fig:si:2x2} shows results for all three tiers, confirming that Standard and \vppu{} waveforms produce equivalent coherence envelopes within solver precision, establishing the baseline for the pipeline isolation analysis.
+Figure~\ref{fig:si:2x2} shows results for all three tiers, confirming that Standard and \vppu{} waveforms produce equivalent coherence envelopes within solver precision.
+These envelopes provide the baseline for the pipeline isolation analysis.